Affect or Effect - Which do I Use?

 The difference between affect and effect is so slippery that people have started using "impact" as a verb instead.
 However, if you want to stick with affect or effect, the following might help.

-Most of the time, you'll want affect as a verb. - Meaning to influence something.
+Most of the time, you'll want affect as a verb. - Meaning to influence something or make a difference.

 - The Green Arrow affected crime in Central City.